 The next step in this codes and standards development process after the promulgation of the baseline set of codes and standards is monitoring the field performance of these documents, determining where modifications are required (including the research required to support these modifications), and supporting the implementation of those modifications.
-Examples of these modifications include the revised setback distances for bulk gaseous hydrogen storage and the development of requirements of fuel cell electric vehicles in repair garages.
+Examples of these modifications include the revised setback distances for bulk gaseous hydrogen storage, development of requirements of fuel cell electric vehicles in repair garages, and material supporting the use of fuel cell electric vehicles in tunnels in NFPA 502.
 This helps DOE meet Milestone 4.5.

 This modification process is illustrated in Figure 1.
 The process consists of evaluating field deployment of hydrogen technologies through use of NREL data and site visits, determining whether there are issues with codes and standards based on this information, and developing modified codes and standards requirements to resolve these issues.
-This process also integrates NREL laboratory research activities involving hydrogen technologies safety by using this research to address codes and standards issues.
+This process also integrates NREL (and other DOE laboratories) laboratory research activities involving hydrogen technologies safety by using this research to address codes and standards issues.